 There are many reasons to love New York

 It is easy to love New York.
 I love Modern art museum MoMa and I love the atmosphere, I love the people and their kindness.
-Live music performance of young artists singing and playing rap and hip-hop in Cafe WHA was also great experience.
+Live music performance of young artists singing and playing rap and hip-hop in Cafe WHA was also a great experience.

 Hotel can be a significant part of the story

 I liked a lot the hotel where we stayed the first night.
-Then we changed to another hotel closer to the streets where my great-grandmother lived and closer to the most important places of interest.
+Then we changed to an another hotel closer to the streets where my great-grandmother lived and closer to the most important places of interest.